 Concept and foundations of free trade

-He free trade It is an economic system that seeks to eliminate or reduce barriers to the exchange of goods and services between countries.
-It promotes greater global economic integration.
+The free trade it is an economic system that seeks to eliminate or reduce barriers to the exchange of goods and services between countries.
+Promotes greater global economic integration.

-This model allows nations to specialize in efficient production, optimizing resources and fostering international competitiveness.
-This, in turn, encourages economic growth.
+This model allows nations to specialize in efficient production, optimizing resources and promoting international competitiveness.
+Thus, economic growth is encouraged.

-Furthermore, free trade facilitates the entry of foreign investment, modernizes productive sectors, and generates new job opportunities linked to the global market.
+Furthermore, free trade facilitates the entry of foreign investments, modernizes productive sectors and generates new job opportunities linked to the global market.

 Definition and functioning of free trade

 Free trade consists of allowing the free and unrestricted exchange of goods and services between countries.
-It eliminates tariffs, quotas, and other barriers that limit foreign trade.
+Eliminates tariffs, quotas and other barriers that limit foreign trade.

-Operating on the basis of international agreements, this system seeks to have each country specialize according to its competitive advantages, increasing economic efficiency and productivity.
+Operating based on international agreements, this system seeks to ensure that each country specializes according to its competitive advantages, increasing economic efficiency and productivity.

-It fosters global competition, forces companies to innovate, and improves the quality and variety of products available to consumers in the local market.
+It favors global competition, forces companies to innovate and improves the quality and variety of products available to consumers in the local market.

 Reduction of trade barriers

-Trade barriers include import taxes, quotas, and restrictive regulations that hinder trade between countries.
-Reducing them is essential for free trade.
+Trade barriers include import taxes, quotas and restrictive regulations that hinder trade between countries.
+Its reduction is essential for free trade.

-By eliminating these barriers, the flow of goods and services is facilitated, generating lower costs for consumers and producers, and increasing trade volume.
+By eliminating these barriers, the flow of goods and services is facilitated, which generates lower costs for consumers and producers, increasing commercial volume.

-This decrease also attracts foreign investment and helps modernize productive sectors, although it requires countries to adapt to international competition in order to remain competitive.
+This decline also attracts foreign investment and helps modernize productive sectors, although it requires countries to adapt to international competition to remain competitive.

 Advantages of free trade for countries and consumers

-He free trade It boosts economic growth by allowing countries to specialize in sectors where they are most efficient.
+The free trade it drives economic growth by allowing countries to specialize in sectors where they are most efficient.
 This improves productivity and global competitiveness.

-For consumers, free trade provides access to a wider variety of quality products at more competitive prices, leading to a better experience and choice in the market.
+For consumers, free trade provides access to a greater variety of quality products, with more competitive prices, favoring a better experience and choice in the market.

-Furthermore, trade liberalization stimulates innovation and efficiency in companies, resulting in more modern products and advanced technology available to the consumer.
+Furthermore, commercial openness stimulates innovation and efficiency in companies, which translates into more modern products and advanced technology within the reach of the consumer.

 Economic growth and productive specialization in countries

-Free trade promotes productive specialization according to the comparative advantages of each country, enhancing the efficient use of resources and international competitiveness.
+Free trade encourages productive specialization according to the comparative advantages of each country, promoting the efficient use of resources and international competitiveness.

-This specialization drives the modernization of productive sectors and attracts foreign investment, which opens up new job opportunities and strengthens the local economy.
+This specialization promotes the modernization of productive sectors and attracts foreign investment, which opens new job opportunities and strengthens the local economy.

 Benefits for consumers: variety, quality and prices